 - Square Register: Need something more robust?
 The Square Register offers a 13.25-inch display to run your Square Point of Sale, and on the opposite side, you have a 7-inch customer display ready for magstripe, chip card, and contactless transactions.

-For an in-depth look at each of the POS options or to take a gander at all the Square POS kits and bundles, head over to A Guide To Square Credit Card Readers And POS Bundles.
+For an in-depth look at each of the POS options or to take a gander at all the Square POS kits and bundles, head over to The Complete Guide To Choosing Square POS Credit Card Readers & Cash Register Bundles.

 Where To Go Next With Square?

-When you consider that Square is a secure, PCI compliant option with a transparent pricing plan and offers lots of bells and whistles, it truly is an excellent solution for any small business.
-I like that it’s so easy to set up an account with Square, and that they don’t ask for much in terms of personal information.
-When it is time to get set up or find reports, the dashboard is intuitive and easy to navigate.
-I also love that Square offers affordable hardware and software when it comes time to scale the business.
+When you consider that Square is a secure, PCI-compliant option with a transparent pricing plan and offers lots of bells and whistles, it truly is an excellent solution for any small business.
+I like that it’s so easy to set up an account with Square and that they don’t ask for much in terms of personal information.
+When it is time to get set up or find reports, the Dashboard is intuitive and easy to navigate.

 Have questions, comments?
 Leave us your thoughts below!
 (Just make sure you check our comment guidelines, first!)